Trisha0601/Spam-detection-model/README.md

 # Spam-detection-model
 A machine learning project that detects whether a text message is Spam or Not Spam using the Naive Bayes classification algorithm.
 The project includes text preprocessing, feature extraction, model training, and prediction using Python and machine learning libraries.
+# Pre-requisites
+Python 3.8 or higher
+# Required Python Libraries
+- streamlit – To build and run the web application
+- pandas – For data manipulation and analysis
+- scikit-learn – For machine learning and Naive Bayes classification
 # Features
 - Text preprocessing and cleaning
 - Feature extraction from text